ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by i.) the PNRR MUR project \href{https://fondazione-fair.it/}{PE0000013-FAIR} (Spoke 1), funded by the European Commission under the NextGeneration EU programme; ii.) the EU EIC project \href{https://eic-emerge.eu}{EMERGE} (Grant No. 101070918); iii.) the Italian Ministry of University and Research (MUR) in the framework of the PON 2014-2021 ``Research and Innovation'' resources – Innovation Action - DM MUR 1062/2021 - Title of the Research: ``Modelli semantici multimodali per l’industria 4.0 e le digital humanities.''; and iv.) the GRF grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. PolyU 15612222).
+This work has been supported by the PNRR MUR project \href{https://fondazione-fair.it/}{PE0000013-FAIR} (Spoke 1), by the EU EIC project EMERGE (Grant No. 101070918), and by the Italian Ministry of University and Research (MUR) in the framework of the PON 2014-2021 ``Research and Innovation'' resources – Innovation Action - DM MUR 1062/2021 - Title of the Research: ``Modelli semantici multimodali per l’industria 4.0 e le digital humanities.''